mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ### Record Selector

-The record selector component is used to retrieve records from other tables and add them as values to cells.
+The record selector component retrieves records from other tables and adds them as values to cells.
 The list of records is shown according to the referenced table set in a foreign key constraint column.

 ### Table Selector